-Miscellaneous Extraordinary Expenses If Fire and Emergency Services responds to a fire or other emergency at a Property (including gas leaks, cut mains and clandestine drug operations) and determines, or the Fire Chief or his/her Designate determines, that it is necessary to retain a private contractor, or rent special equipment, or use consumable materials other than water and medical supplies, in order to suppress or extinguish a fire, preserve property, carry out investigations or prevent a fire from spreading or otherwise control or eliminate an emergency or damage equipment owned by CYFS, the Owner or responsible person, shall be charged those expenses, plus applicable taxes.
-Multi-purpose Smoke and Carbon Monoxide If Fire and Emergency Services attend the property and upon investigation it is determined that there is a faulty alarm or there is no Alarm alarm, then the requestor will be charged as stipulated in this schedule.
-Paid Duty Truck Stand-by For the provision of a stand-by crew and fire apparatus, other than an emergency response, for a private company, community group, developer, industry or provincial government.
+Miscellaneous Extraordinary Expenses If When Fire and Emergency Services responds to a fire or other emergency at a property (including gas leaks, cut mains and clandestine drug operations) and determines, or the Fire Chief or his/her Designate determines, that it is necessary to retain a private contractor, or rent special equipment, or use consumable materials other than water and medical supplies, in order to suppress or extinguish a fire, preserve property, carry out investigations or prevent a fire from spreading or otherwise control or eliminate an emergency or damage equipment owned by CYFS, the Owner or responsible person, shall be charged those expenses, plus applicable taxes.
+Post Fire Investigations In accordance with the Fire Protection and Prevention Act, all fires need to be investigated to determine origin and cause.
+Upon conducting an investigation and/or scene preservation and CYFS determines that due diligence was not exercised, the property owner and/or party responsible shall be charged the fees stipulated in this schedule.
+The Fire Chief or designate will have the delegated authority to apply at their discretion the applicable fees as set in this schedule from the outcome of the investigation.
+In accordance with the Fire Protection and Prevention Act, all fires must be investigated to determine origin and cause.
+The property owner will be charged the fees outlined in this schedule.
+Multi-purpose Smoke and Carbon Monoxide Alarm If When Fire and Emergency Services attend the property and upon investigation it is determined that there is a faulty alarm or there is no alarm, then the requestor will be charged as stipulated in this schedule.
+For the provision of a stand-by crew and fire apparatus, other than an emergency response, for a private company, community group, developer, industry or provincial government.
 Stand-by location must be within CYFS jurisdiction.
-Addition to Tax Polo All fire apparatus stand-by requests are subject to availability as well as pre-approved by CYFS, the requestor will be charged the fee in this schedule.
+All fire apparatus stand-by requests are subject to availability as well as pre-approved by CYFS, the requestor will be charged the fee in this schedule.